 If you’re planning your room on a tight budget, have a go at making your own lampshades.
 Old shades can be picked up for a song at car boot sales and charity shops.
 Remove the existing cover and use the frame to make a new lampshade using remnants of material.
 Add an LED bulb to your lamp for style on a shoestring.

 If you’re lucky enough to have a fireplace, be sure to make it the focal point of the room.
 Group furniture informally round the fireplace, and don’t forget the lighting.
 Sconces on a chimney breast will accent your fireplace, and cast light on the mantel shelf.
 Dimmer switches are a good idea here, so you can increase or decrease the lighting levels.
-LEDs are now available for dimmers, making them flexible as well as affordable.
+LED light bulbs are now available for dimmers, making them flexible as well as affordable.
 Now all you’ll need is a large bag of marshmallows and a toasting fork for a perfect traditional night in front of the fire.